 In ensuring high standards of teaching and learning in science, we implement a curriculum that is progressive throughout the whole school.

-Planning for science is a process in which all teachers are involved to ensure that the school gives full coverage of, ‘The National Curriculum programmes of study for Science 2014’ and, ‘Understanding of the World’ in the Early Years Foundation Stage.
+Planning for science is a process in which all teachers are involved to ensure that the school gives full coverage of, ‘The National Curriculum programme of study for Science 2014’ and, ‘The Natural World’ in the Early Years Foundation Stage 2021.
 Science teaching at Dilton Marsh C of E Primary School involves adapting and extending the curriculum to match all pupils’ needs.
 We aim to stretch and challenge the most able and develop the independence and confidence for the less able learners too all meet their full potential and beyond.

 Science is taught as discrete blocks of lessons (topic drivers) to ensure coverage and depth to a specific area.
 Each year group accesses a block of science each term and is fully immersed in the concept for the duration of that block.
 We ensure progression between our year groups by focussing on what has been previously taught and focussing on what the children are working towards through a carefully planned progressive curriculum.
 Where possible, teachers plan to suit their children’s interests, current events and teaching style and we endeavour to continuously develop our resources to provide the best quality.